raffaelespazzoli/kdl/README.md

 OpenShift routes are represented with the same notation as Ingresses.

 ## Storage
 Storage is used to indicate persistent volumes.
-The color of storage is blues and it’s shape is a bucket deployed as the following picture:
+The color of storage is blue and it’s shape is a bucket deployed as the following picture:

 ![StorageTemplate](media/storage-template.png)